January 2, 2025

 Criteria B: Knowledge and Understanding

-Knowledge and understanding focuses on not only how much you’ve learned in the course but also how well you can apply the concepts taught in class to the real world.
+Knowledge and understanding focuses on how much you’ve learned in the course and how well you can apply the concepts you’ve learned.

-You can use abstract concepts in the paper, but you should also add thorough explanation your process using a simple language that readers can understand.
+• Use abstract concepts in the paper add a thorough explanation of your process using a simple language that readers can understand.

 Criteria C: Critical Thinking

-- Be self-critical, making sure you evaluate the accuracy and reliability of your sources.
+• Be self-critical by making sure you evaluate the accuracy and reliability of your sources.

-The presentation criterion looks at how well you organize and communicate your ideas.
-The common academic standards evaluated include:
+This criterion looks at how well you organize and communicate your ideas.

 Criterion E: Engagement

-Criterion E evaluates how you engage with the research topic based on the subject’s intersection in your life.
+Engagement looks how well you engage with the research topic based on the subject’s intersection in your life.

-Quite instances of personal interactions instead, and show that the research question you choose is relevant to you and others.
+• Include instances of personal interactions, and show that the research question you choose is relevant to you and others.

 The following are the grade descriptors used for IB Business Management Extended Essay: